cloudmesh/cloudmesh-flow/README.md

 A node in a visualization has a color.
 The color represents the status of the task associated with the node.
 If the task is pending for execution, its color will be `blue` otherwise the color is `green`.
+On the right you can view the graph information including the name of the nodes and the dependencies between nodes.
+The features `progress`, `modified time` and `done` are added to the visualization package but currently these data are not present in the flow database or if present the data-access class does not retrieve them.